 Audrey Brantonne

-Audrey Brantonne is an architect and doctoral student in architecture at the OCS/AUSser (Paris-Est School of Urban and Regional Architecture).
-Since 2020, she has been involved in research into small towns in Lorraine that are experiencing decline, in partnership with the Meurthe-et-Moselle CAUE, where she is an architect-advisor in charge of forward planning.
+Audrey Brantonne is an architect and doctoral student in architecture at OCS/AUSser (Paris-Est School of Architecture).
+Since 2020, she has been conducting research on small towns in Lorraine experiencing economic decline, in partnership with the CAUE (Council for Architecture, Urban Planning, and the Environment) of Meurthe-et-Moselle, where she is an architect-consultant responsible for strategic planning.

-Her research is an extension of a mission to support local authorities with central functions in rural areas, which began in 2018.
-By examining the role of territorial, urban and architectural forms in the process of devitalisation, she offers a transcalar reading of the issues specific to the countryside in decline (territorial balances, public policies, economic history, perceptions and representations of decline, etc.).
+Her research is a continuation of a mission to support local authorities performing central functions in rural areas, which began in 2018.
+By examining the role of territorial, urban, and architectural forms in the process of devitalization, she offers a trans-scalar interpretation of the issues specific to declining rural areas (territorial balances, public policies, economic history, perceptions and representations of decline, etc.).

 MCA at ENSA Nancy